 Erkki Louko violin

-For our annual end of year RNCM Symphony Orchestra concert we return to The Bridgewater Hall for an evening of high drama and emotion under the baton of Juanjo Mena.
+For our annual end of year RNCM Symphony Orchestra concert we return to The Bridgewater Hall for an evening of high drama and emotion.
 In a series of letters, Tchaikovsky described his Sixth Symphony as ‘the best thing I ever composed or shall compose.’
 Just three weeks after he conducted the world première, the composer was dead, and debate has raged ever since about how events unfolded and the meaning of this monumental piece.

 Certainly the most controversial of his works, with the Sixth, Tchaikovsky introduced a radically new concept of the symphonic journey and set the stage for a new century of bleak requiems, no longer following Beethoven’s model of ‘light over darkness’.